zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** ResetCustomVerifyPhoneMessageTextToDefault([ResetCustomVerifyPhoneMessageTextToDefaultRequest](#resetcustomverifyphonemessagetexttodefaultrequest))
 [ResetCustomVerifyPhoneMessageTextToDefaultResponse](#resetcustomverifyphonemessagetexttodefaultresponse)

-Removes the custom init message text of the organisation The default text of the IAM will trigger after
+Removes the custom verify phone text of the organisation The default text of the IAM will trigger after